elopio/docs/source/includes/_transactionAPI.md

 This transaction will attempt to finalize the `market` by calling 'tryFinalizeAutomatedReport', 'tryFinalizeLimitedReporting', 'tryFinalizeAllReporting', and 'tryFinalizeFork' in that order.
 If the `market` becomes finalized after any of those calls, this transaction will return `1`.
 If none of those calls finalized the market then this transaction returns `0`.

-#### augur.api.Market.tryFinalizeAllReporting({ \_signer, market, onSent, onSuccess, onFailed })

-This transaction will attempt to finalize the `market`'s all reporting phase by first moving the `market` through all forks, changing the `market` to a finalized state, and pays reward to bond holders.
-This transaction will fail if this `market` hasn't gone through a limited reporters phase, this `market` doesn't have a limited reporters dispute bond holder, this `market` does have an all reporters dispute bond holder, or if this `market`'s reporting window isn't complete.
-Returns `1` if successful, `0` if the `market` can't be finalized.

-#### augur.api.Market.tryFinalizeAutomatedReport({ \_signer, market, onSent, onSuccess, onFailed })

-This transaction will attempt to finalize the `market`'s Automated reporting phase by changing the `market` to a finalized state, and pays reward to automated report bond holders.
-This transaction will fail if this `market` doesn't have a reported winning outcome, if this `market` doesn't have a Automated Reporter Dispute Bond Holder, or if this `market`'s automated report dispute period hasn't ended.
-Returns `1` if successful, `0` if the `market` can't be finalized.

-#### augur.api.Market.tryFinalizeFork({ \_signer, market, onSent, onSuccess, onFailed })

-This transaction will attempt to finalize `market` after it caused a fork and pays out rewards to the bond holders.
-This transaction will fail if the market hasn't gone through the limited reporters phase, if the market doesn't have a limited reporter dispute bond holder, if the market hasn't gone through the all reporters phase, if the market doesn't have a all reporter dispute bond holder, if this market isn't the market that caused a fork, if this market doesn't have a winning branch, if the winning branch doesn't have at least half the total supply of REP (5.5 million), or if it's before the fork end time.
-Returns `1` if successful, `0` if the `market` can't be finalized.

-#### augur.api.Market.tryFinalizeLimitedReporting({ \_signer, market, onSent, onSuccess, onFailed })

-This transaction will attempt to finalize the `market`'s limited reporting phase by first moving the `market` through all forks, changing the `market` to a finalized state, and pays reward to bond holders.
-This transaction will fail if this `market` hasn't gone through a automated report phase, this `market` doesn't have a automated report dispute bond holder, or if this `market`'s reporting window isn't complete.
-Returns `1` if successful, `0` if the `market` can't be finalized.

-#### augur.api.Market.updateTentativeWinningPayoutDistributionHash({ \_signer, market, payoutDistributionHash, onSent, onSuccess, onFailed })
+#### augur.api.Market.updateTentativeWinningPayoutDistributionHash({ \_signer, market, \_payoutDistributionHash, onSent, onSuccess, onFailed })

-This transaction will attempt to update the `tentativeWinningPayoutDistributionHash` for this `market` to the `payoutDistributionHash` provided.
-This transaction will not update the `tentativeWinningPayoutDistributionHash` if it already has a value and it's supply of reporting tokens is higher than the `payoutDistributionHash`'s supply of reporting tokens.
-This transaction will fail if the `payoutDistributionHash` provided isn't a hash contained within this `market`'s reporting tokens.
+This transaction will attempt to update the `tentativeWinningPayoutDistributionHash` for this `market` to the `_payoutDistributionHash` provided.
+This transaction will not update the `tentativeWinningPayoutDistributionHash` if it already has a value and it's supply of reporting tokens is higher than the `_payoutDistributionHash`'s supply of reporting tokens.
+This transaction will fail if the `_payoutDistributionHash` provided isn't a hash contained within this `market`'s reporting tokens.
 Returns `1`.

 Registration Token Tx API
 ----------------------------------